loricallum/WeatherApp/README.md

 Functional Weather fetching AngularJS app.

-To view the Weather recieved from OpenWeather API,
+To view the Weather received from OpenWeather API,
 Select: app folder > app.component.html (in AngularJS)

 The following has been completed: